Written on 14 May 2018.

 After years of economic, demographic & social crisis - leading to the city’s official bankruptcy in 2013 - Detroit communities are struggling to foster their city’s comeback, while solving some of its massive social challenges.
 The Build Institute, a non-profit incubator, trains, develops, and coaches social entrepreneurs in Detroit’s small business community.
 By empowering local entrepreneurs to affect real change in their communities, it helps bolster the growing social entrepreneurship movement in Detroit.

-Wide Open, conducted by two EDHEC students, met with April Boyle, founder & director, to understand how an incubator can both drive economical value and social justice in its territory.
+Wide Open, conducted by two EDHEC Alumni, met with April Boyle, founder & director, to understand how an incubator can both drive economical value and social justice in its territory.

 Key driver to community revitalization is through small businesses built by the people who live there and knows the needs of their community", April Boyle, founder & director, Build Institute